Second Abuja Airport Runway To Gulp N72bn | Nigeria News Headlines Today

 The proposed second runway for the Nnamdi Azikiwe International Airport, Abuja will cost about N72 billion, the national assembly has stated.

 Hon.
-Nnaji explained that the cost covers lightening, infrastructure, buildings and the construction of the 4.2 kilometres of runway.
+Nnaji explained that the cost covers lighting, infrastructure, buildings and the construction of the 4.2 kilometres of runway.

 He also said the runway will be the longest in West Africa if completed and commended the minister of Aviation, Hadi Sirika for the project.

-Nnaji said “We have been expecting this construction to take off because we are aware that we have been funding budget to accommodate for the second runway which is very important to this country.
-Abuja being the capital of Nigeria with an aggressive infrastructural development and economic activities, we feel…
+Nnaji said “We have been expecting this construction to take off because we are aware that we have been funding budget to accommodate the second runway which is very important to this country.
+Abuja being the capital of Nigeria with an agreesive infrastructural development and economic activities, we feel that it…

 Source: Leadership Newspaper